wwsmiff/game_of_life_cli/README.md

-# Game of life for the CLI
+# Game of life for the terminal
 Game of life written in C just for fun.

 # Requirements